vuejs/eslint-plugin-vue/docs/user-guide/README.md

 :::

 :::warning Status of Vue.js 3.x supports
-This plugin supports the basic syntax of Vue.js 3.0, but `<script setup>` does not yet fully support it.
-Also, the Vue.js 3.0 experimental feature CSS variable injection is not yet supported.
+This plugin supports the basic syntax of Vue.js 3.0 and `<script setup>`, but the Vue.js 3.0 experimental feature CSS variable injection is not yet supported.
 Follow [#1248](https://github.com/vuejs/eslint-plugin-vue/issues/1248) for more details.
 :::

 ### Running ESLint from the command line